 The Famous Eiffel Tower – Paris, France

-The Eiffel tower commemorates the beginning of the French Revolution.
-It was once the world’s tallest structure for four decades.
-The Chrysler Building surpassed its height in 1930.
+The Eiffel Tower commemorates the beginning of the French Revolution.
+It was the world’s tallest structure for four decades until the Chrysler Building surpassed its height in 1930.

 Shanghai Tower — Shanghai, China